-The ruling points out abuses by the Union, including the Armed Forces.
-It is the first time that the Brazilian State has been internationally condemned for violations against quilombolas
+The ruling highlights abuses by the Union, including the Armed Forces.
+This is the first time the Brazilian state has been internationally condemned for violations against quilombolas.

 With information from Global Justice

-In a landmark decision, the Inter-American Court of Human Rights (CorIDH) condemned Brazil for violating the fundamental rights of quilombolas during the installation and operation of the Alcântara (MA) military rocket launch base.
-This is the first time that the Brazilian State, including the Armed Forces, has been internationally condemned for measures and policies against these populations.
+In a landmark ruling, the Inter-American Court of Human Rights (CorIDH) condemned Brazil for violating the fundamental rights of quilombolas during the installation and operation of the Alcântara military rocket launch base in Maranhão.
+This is the first time that the Brazilian state, including the Armed Forces, has been internationally condemned for measures and policies against these populations.

-The violations involve the rights to: collective title to the territory; free use and movement in the area; housing; food; education; cultural participation; family protection; and “free, prior and informed” consultation.
-CorIDH considered that all of these actions compromised the “collective life project” of 171 communities.
+The violations involve the rights to: collective land title; free use and movement within the area; housing; food; education; cultural participation; family protection; and "free, prior, and informed" consultation.
+CorIDH found that all of these actions compromised the "collective life project" of 171 communities.

-As reparation and compensation, the Court ordered the government to grant title to the 78,1 hectares of traditional territory within three years and pay US$4 million to the residents' associations.
-The federal government must also conduct a “free, prior and informed” consultation on the measures that affect them, hold a public act of recognition of its responsibility and set up a “permanent dialogue table” with the quilombolas.
+As reparation and compensation, the Court ordered the government to title the 78,1 hectares of traditional territory within three years and pay US$4 million to the residents' associations.
+The federal administration must also conduct "free, prior, and informed" consultation on measures affecting them, hold a public act acknowledging its responsibility, and establish a "permanent dialogue table" with the quilombolas.

 Decision summary (in Portuguese)